Photofragment-ion imaging: Product imaging

 In this position-sensing version of product imaging, the position of the ions as they hit the detector is recorded.
 One can imagine the ions produced by the dissociation and ionization lasers as expanding outward from the center-of-mass with a particular distribution of velocities.
 It is this three-dimensional object that we wish to detect.
 Since the ions created should be of the same mass, they will all be accelerated uniformly toward the detector.
 It takes very little time for the whole three-dimensional object to be crushed into the detector, so the position of an ion on the detector relative to the center position is given simply by v Δt, where v is its velocity and Δt is the time between when the ions were made and when they hit the detector.
 The image is thus a two-dimensional projection of the desired three-dimensional velocity distribution.
 Fortunately, for systems with an axis of cylindrical symmetry parallel to the surface of the detector, the three-dimensional distribution may be recovered from the two-dimensional projection by the use of the inverse Abel transform.
 The cylindrical axis is the axis containing the polarization direction of the dissociating light.
-It is important to note that the image is taken in the center-of-mass frame; no transformation, other than from time to speed, is needed.
+The image is taken in the center-of-mass frame; no transformation, other than from time to speed, is needed.

 A final advantage of the technique should also be mentioned: ions of different masses arrive at the detector at different times.
 This differential arises because each ion is accelerated to the same total energy, E, as it traverses the electric field, but the acceleration speed, v_{z}, varies as E = ½ mv_{z}^{2}.
 Thus, v_{z} varies as the reciprocal of the square root of the ion mass, or the arrival time is proportional to the square root of the ion mass.
 In a perfect experiment, the ionization laser would ionize only the products of the dissociation, and those only in a particular internal energy state.
 But the ionization laser, and perhaps the photolysis laser, can create ions from other material, such as pump oil or other impurities.
 The ability to selectively detect a single mass by gating the detector electronically is thus an important advantage in reducing noise.